 Director, FIU-IND, Financial Intelligence Unit-India, 6th Floor, Hotel Samrat, Chanakyapuri, New Delhi-110021.
+Website: http://fiuindia.gov.in

-Website: http://fiuindia.gov.in and Electronic Formats.
+13.2 The requirements and formats are divided into two parts- Manual Formats and Electronic Formats.
 Details of these formats are given in the documents (Cash Transaction Report- version 1.0 and Suspicious Transactions Report version 1.0 or as may be prescribed time to time).
 The detailed instructions for filing all types of reports are given in the instructions part of the related formats, intermediaries shall adhere to the following: